You are here

 COM322 Theories of Persuasion

 The study of persuasion, or rhetoric, began in a society with no lawyers, ancient Greece.
-Much has changed since then, including the shift from face-to-face persuasion and negotiation, to the introduction of writing and then mass media, and with it, new forms of persuasion including advertisement.
-Covers all these forms, and topics such as the relation between truth and rhetoric, between form and content, and the psychology of persuasion.
+Much has changed since then, including the shift from face-to-face persuasion and negotiation to the introduction of writing and then mass media, and with it, new forms of persuasion including advertisement.
+The course covers all these forms and topics such as the relation between truth and rhetoric, and between form and content, and the psychology of persuasion.
 Students may analyze persuasive strategies used in advertising, literature, political/legal discourse, and science and technology.